Jorge G. Durand: Academia

 He received his bachelor's degree in Social Anthropology from the Ibero-American University in Mexico and his master's degree in Social Anthropology as well from El Colegio de México (English: The College of Mexico).
 Additionally, he has a PhD in Geography and Land Management from the University of Toulouse, France.

 Over the last three decades Durand has been most concerned with the migration between Mexico and the United States, chiefly with co-director Douglas S. Massey on the Mexican Migration Project.
-With survey data gathered by the Mexican Migration Project he has investigated the socioeconomic consequences of long-term Mexican migration to the United States, as well as the growth of permanent immigrant communities in the United States.
+With survey data gathered by the Mexican Migration Project he investigated the socioeconomic consequences of long-term Mexican migration to the United States, as well as the growth of permanent immigrant communities in the United States.
 The Mexican Migration Project began in 1982, where he worked with various other scientists to further their understanding of the multi-faceted process of Mexican migration to the United States.
 Birthed from the success of that project (also co-directed by Jorge G. Durand and Douglas S. Massey) is the Latin American Migration Project, an initiative founded in 1998 that is an extension of the MMP (Mexican Migration Project).
 The difference between the two is that the Latin American Migration Project broadens the scope of the multi-disciplinary study to the migration patterns of other Latin American countries.